Company announcement, Helsinki, 16 August 2018 at 9:00 am

-Nexstim is a medical technology company developing and marketing pioneering navigated non-invasive brain stimulation systems for both therapeutic (NBT®system) and diagnostic (NBS system) applications.
+Nexstim is a personalised neuromodulation company developing and marketing pioneering precisely navigated non-invasive brain stimulation systems for both therapeutic (NBT® system) and diagnostic (NBS system) applications.

-- The non-invasive device has demonstrated a 46% increase in progression free survival in low grade gliomas versus the current invasive gold standard.
+The Company developed its NBT® system based on its NBS technology platform which has demonstrated a 46% increase in progression free survival in patients undergoing surgery for low grade gliomas versus the current gold standard used to map the brain.

-- The NBS system has been sold to approximately 140 research universities and leading hospitals across the world.
+- The NBS system continues to grow sales and it is now used in approximately 150 research universities and leading hospitals around the world

 CEO Martin Jamieson’s review

-I am delighted to report the important progress that Nexstim has made on multiple fronts during the first half of the year.
+I am happy to report the important progress that Nexstim has made during the first half of 2018.

-Going forward, we believe that there is significant global sales growth potential for both our NBS and NBT® systems, particularly in the untapped and extensive Asian market, and we continue to look for new partnering opportunities there, as well as across Europe and the US.
+Going forward, we believe that there is significant global potential for our NBT® systems, not only across the US and Europe, but also in the untapped and extensive Asian market.

 EUR in thousands